venysssssssssss/AwsOverview/AWS X-Ray.md

 - **Annotations:** Key Value pairs used to **index** traces and use with **filters**.
 - **Metadata:** Key Value pairs, **not indexed**, not used for searching.
 - The X-Ray daemon / agent has a config to send traces cross account:
-  - Make sure the IAM permissions are correct - the agent will assume the role
+  - Make sure the IAM permissions are correct - the agent will assume the role.
-  - This allows to have a central account for all your application tracing
+  - This allows to have a central account for all your application tracing.

 # 11. Sampling Rules